-South and east coast resorts on Koh Mak include three boutique resorts, some mid-range bungalow resorts, a couple of backpacker or traveller options and even some glamping tents.
+South and east coast resorts on Koh Mak include a boutique resort, mid-range bungalow resorts, a couple of backpacker or traveller options and even some glamping tents.

 Despite this part of the island not having the same quality of beach as found at Ao Kao and Ao Suan Yai, the resorts and bungalows are still deservedly popular, with their wonderful seclusion, peace and quiet and ‘away from it all’ feel.
 This does perhaps mean they are better suited to couples and young families rather than to families with elder children.

-Around the resorts, there is very little else going on, with no restaurants or shops, so you will be most likely dining in-house or hire a motorbike to give yourself a lot more flexibility.
+Around most of the resorts, there is very little else going on, with no restaurants or shops, so you will be most likely dine in-house or hire a motorbike to give yourself a lot more flexibility.
 The resorts too have transport on hand as needed.

-Prices given are for the peak Xmas period via booking sites, not the hotel websites.
+Prices given are for the peak period (excluding the Xmas/New Year weeks) via booking sites, not the hotel websites.
 They are intended as guides only.

 You can jump straight to to each section:-